saadmk11/comment-webpage-screenshot/README.md

 to a GitHub branch created by the action on your repository.
 The screenshots on the comments will reference the Images pushed to this branch.

-This is used by default on this action.
 This is suitable for **open source** and **private** repositories.

 ## Examples

-You Can find some example usecases of this action here: [Example Projects](https://github.com/saadmk11/comment-website-screenshot/tree/main/examples)
+You Can find some example use cases of this action here: [Example Projects](https://github.com/saadmk11/comment-website-screenshot/tree/main/examples)

 Here are some comments created by this action on the Example Project: